Want to know what Danish Christmas hygge is? This is.

 The guys are making marzipan

-Someone once told me that I have a sweet tooth like a five year-old, and it’s probably the truest thing ever said about me.
+Someone once told me that I have a sweet tooth like a five-year-old, and it’s probably the truest thing ever said about me.

-I LOVE sweet stuff, like sweet food, sweet wine and sweets obviously.
-And for that reason, Christmas is one of my favorite times of year.
 Danish sweets are not overly sugary like Turkish delights or cotton candy.
-We mostly eat liquorice (which is bitter, sweet or strong), chocolate (mostly 70% which makes it slightly bitter) and wine gum (ok, that’s sweet alright).
-During Christmas, we eat healthy snacks like nuts, clementines, dates and figs, but we also have cookies and other Christmas sweets like marzipan, oatmeal balls and confections.
+We mostly eat licorice (which is bitter, sweet, or strong), chocolate (mostly 70% which makes it slightly bitter), and wine gum (ok, that’s sweet alright).

 Going through December without gaining a kilo or two is simply impossible, but for me Christmas equals hygge, and eating is a big part of that.
 It’s totally worth it!